OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

   x <- log10(x)       # compute log of all values
   knime.out <- x      # write result to output table
   ```
 - Now we are ready to plot!
-Add a **Box Plot (local)** node `Views -Swing (local)` after the **R Snippet** node, execute it, and open its view.
-If everything went well, you should see a significant fold change in your human peptide intensities across the three runs.
+Add a `Box Plot (JavaScript)` node `Views -JavaScript` after the **R Snippet** node, execute it, and open its view.
+If everything went well, you should see a significant fold change of your human peptide intensities across the three runs.
-- To verify that the concentration of background peptides is constant in all three runs, copy and paste the three nodes after **Row Splitter** and connect the duplicated **Column Filter** to the second output port (Filtered Out) of **Row Splitter**, as shown in <a href="#figure-17">Fig. 17</a>.
+- To verify that the concentration of background peptides is constant in all three runs, copy and paste the three nodes after `Row Splitter` and connect the duplicated `Column Filter` to the second output port (Filtered Out) of `Row Splitter`, as shown in <a href="#figure-17">Fig. 17</a>.
 Execute and open the view of your second **Box Plot**.

-You have now constructed an entire identification and label-free quantification workflow including a simple data analysis using KNIME.
-The final workflow should be like the workflow shown in the following image:
+You have now constructed an entire identification and label-free feature mapping workflow including a simple data analysis using KNIME.
+The final workflow should like the workflow shown in the following image:

 |![Simple KNIME data analysis example for LFQ](/images/openms-user-tutorial/labelfree/data_analysis.png)|
 |:--:|